Losing my daughter has changed the way I think. I don’t just mean my perspective on life has changed, I mean the actual cognitive process of thinking.

 I can’t even attempt to run errands without a list in hand.

 Living with grief brain is not impossible, but it requires some extra thought.
 (A cruel irony for a brain that is already overworked.)

-Here are some of the things I do to help me function with my poor, overworked grief brain:
+Here are some of the things that may help you function with your poor, overworked grief brain

 Let others know what’s going on.

 By letting them know you’re aware of the changes in your thinking and memory, it can allow them to be open to helping you when they see you struggle.

 Use your phone, a notebook, or sticky notes.
 Come up with a system and write down everything that is prone to slipping away.
 Jot down grocery lists, names of new people you’ve met, even the words to that song you just can’t get out of your head.
 Writing these things down gives them a place to settle and gives your brain a break.

 In our world, we’ve become accustomed to saving time and doing multiple tasks at once.
 In my experience with grief brain, I find more consistent success when I focus on one task at a time.
 If you know a task is going to require greater concentration, try to be mindful of the environment you’re working in.